lowtower/GpxTrackPoster/README.md

                         Define three transparency and width tuples for the heatmap lines or set it to `automatic` for automatic calculation (default: 0.1,5.0, 0.2,2.0, 1.0,0.3).
+  --heatmap-tile-provider TILE_PROVIDER
+                        Optionally, choose a tile provider from the list for a background map image: osm, stamen-terrain, stamen-
+                        toner, stamen-toner-lite, arcgis-worldimagery, carto-
+                        nolabels, carto-darknolabels, none.
+(Default: None) --heatmap-tile-max-size PIXEL
+                        Set the maximum background image size (which is afterwards scaled to the poster size).
+This setting defines how much details will be shown on the map.
+Be sure to choose a reasonable value! (default: 1200 px) --heatmap-tile-renderer RENDERER
+                        Choose a renderer for generating the background image, one of pillow, cairo. (default: pillow)

 Circular Type Options:
   --circular-rings      Draw distance rings.